 - a.
 Cell phones Cell phone use will be permitted in the workplace provided that it does not interfere with the Performance of duties or create a safety hazard.
-Management may identify areas where cell phone use is banned based on safety (fuel points, heavy traffic areas, etc.) Abuse of cell phones will be dealt with on an individual basis. - b.
+Management may identify areas where cell phoneuse is banned based on safety (fuel points, heavy traffic areas, etc.) Abuse of cell phones will be dealt with on an individual basis. - b.
 Radios and Televisions The Employer agrees to allow the use of radios with discretion as long as they are used in a manner as to not disturb others, disrupt the workplace, or create a safety hazard.
 The use of televisions is allowed in authorized break areas only. - c.
-IPods/ Ear buds/ Bluetooth The use of earphones in military uniform is not authorized IAW applicable laws, rules, and regulations.
-The use of IPods/ ear buds will be allowed while conducting physical training indoors or outdoors on a closed course. - d.
-Personal computers and other electronic media devices Employees may bring personal computers into the workplace provided their use does not interfere with the performance of duties or create a

-- safety hazard.
-No personal computers or data storage devices will be connected to the intranet. - e.
-Government computers Employees will be provided access to government computers during normal duty hours to access management resources.
+IPods/ Ear buds/ Bluetooth for Physical Training The use of earphones in military uniform is not authorized IAW applicablelaws, rules, and regulations.
+The use of IPods/ ear buds will be allowed while conducting physical training indoors or outdoors. - d.
+Administrative / Work areas- Supervisors may exercise discretion to permit the use of earbuds or Bluetooth headphones in administrative environments or work bays, provided that such usage does not compromise safety or interfere with job performance.
+However, wearing earbuds or headphones is not authorized when employees are adjacent to roadways, while ground guiding equipment, or where it poses a safety concern, in accordance with applicable laws and regulations. - e.
+Personal computers and other electronic media devices Employees may bring personal computers into the workplace provided their use does not interfere with the performance of duties or create a safety hazard.
+No personal computers or data storage devices will be connected to the intranet. - f.
+Government computers Employees will be provided with access to government computers during normal duty hours to access management resources.
 Employees must be allowed adequate time to remain current on events and notices posted on the AZ National Guard home pages, professional email accounts, MyBiz, DTS, AKO, GTC website, etc. Employee usage must be in compliance with the signed user agreement.
-Employees should be provided with a reasonable amount of privacy in order to access personal information (MyBiz, iperms, GTC accounts, etc.) - 21.2 Break Rooms.
+Employees should be provided with a reasonable amount of privacy in order toaccess personal information (MyBiz, iperms, GTC accounts, etc.)

+- 21.2 Break Rooms.
 The Employer recognizes the benefits to employee's morale and productivity that break rooms provide.
 Within funding and space constraints, the Employer agrees to make reasonable efforts to provide clean and accessible break rooms to all Employees on an equitable basis. - 21.3 Unit Activity.
 It is acceptable for Employees to occasionally conduct AZNG unit related activities while on T32/T5 duty status.
 The Employee should coordinate with their Supervisor for a reasonable amount of time that does not significantly impact their ability to complete their T32/T5 full-time duties. - 21.4 Employer / Organization Partnership.
-The Employer and the Organization agree that regular communication is in the best interest of both the Employer and the Organization to that end the Employer and the Organization shall meet at least quarterly to discuss issues and concerns.
+The Employer and the Organization agree that regular communication is in the best interest of both the Employer and the Organization.
+Employer and the Organization shall meet at least quarterly to discuss issues and concerns.